rauc/rauc/docs/contributing.rst

 - Changes should be submitted via a `GitHub pull request
   <https://github.com/rauc/rauc/pulls>`_.
 - Try to limit each commit to a single conceptual change.
-- Add a signed-off-by line to your commits according to the `Developer's Certificate of Origin` (see below).
+- Add a signed-off-by line to your commits according to the :ref:`Developer's Certificate of Origin <sec-dco>`.
 - Check that the tests still work before submitting the pull request.
 Also check the CI's feedback on the pull request after submission.
 - When adding new features, please also add the corresponding